advantch/django-htmx/README.md

 # seed db with dummy data
 make seed_db

+# run the app
+make run_d

 # finally add the docs to the search engine
+# your app needs to be already running
 make update_index

-# run the app
-make run_d
 ```

 ### Database